Matrix product state approximations to quantum states of low energy variance: Conclusion

 \acknowledgements The authors acknowledge useful discussions with Yilun Yang.
-AMA acknowledges support from the Alexander von Humboldt foundation and the Spanish Agencia Estatal de Investigacion through the grants ``IFT Centro de Excelencia Severo Ochoa SEV-2016-0597" and ``Ram\'on y Cajal RyC2021-031610-I", financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
+AMA acknowledges support from the Alexander von Humboldt foundation and the Spanish Agencia Estatal de Investigacion through the grants ``IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S" and ``Ram\'on y Cajal RyC2021-031610-I", financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
 KSR acknowledges support from the European Union’s Horizon research and innovation programme through the ERC StG FINE-TEA-SQUAD (Grant No. 101040729).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the funding institutions.
+Neither of the funding institutions can be held responsible for them.
 The research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 JIC acknowledges funding from the German Federal Ministry of Education and Research (BMBF) through EQUAHUMO (Grant No. 13N16066) within the funding program quantum technologies—from basic research to market.

 \widetext